Enter your zip to

 How to Test the Condition of Downspouts

-Utilize a plumber’s drain snake or auger to go through the downspout and break up the clog.
-Run the line through the downspout several times at different angles.
-Wiggle it around, and turn the line at locations where you notice any pressure.
-This is most likely the site of the clog.
+Use a plumber’s drain snake or auger to break up the clog.
+Run the tool through the downspout multiple times at different angles, wiggling and turning it where you feel resistance—this is likely where the clog is located.

-After cleaning out the downspout using your snake, run fresh water through the downspout to push out the now-loose debris and free up the passageway.
-If no water pools during the flushing process, you have successfully cleared out the blockage.
+Afterward, flush fresh water through the downspout to push out any loose debris.
+If water flows without pooling, you have successfully cleared the blockage.

 If when running the water, it exits the gutter system too close to the siding, homeowners can install downspout extenders or hire a gutter contractor to resolve the issue.